nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `Uni-Fy.jar` from [**here**](https://github.com/AY2122S1-CS2103T-W17-4/tp/releases).
+1. Download the latest `unify.jar` from [**here**](https://github.com/AY2122S1-CS2103T-W17-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your app.
+1. Copy the file to the folder you want to use as the _home folder_ for Uni-Fy.

 1. Double-click the file to start the app.
+If double-click does not get the app to start in your device, please refer to the FAQ section.
-The GUI similar to the below should appear in a few seconds.
+   The GUI shown in the image below should appear in a few seconds.
    Note how the app contains some sample data.<br>
    ![Ui](images/UIUpdated.png)

 1. Type the command in the command box and press Enter to execute it.